SoftUni-Internal/interactive-content/EN/04-Remote-Databases/05-Homework.md

 You have to implement the following functionality:

-- List all books.
+- List all books
-- Create a new book.
+- Create a new book
-- Update a book.
+- Update a book
-- Delete a book.
+- Delete a book

 **List All Books**.